LLNL/shroud/docs/types.rst

     - decl: const std::string * Function4d()

-The C wrapper calls the function and saves the result along with metadata consisting the address of the data within the ``std::string`` and its length.
+The C wrapper calls the function and saves the result along with metadata consisting of the address of the data within the ``std::string`` and its length.
 The Fortran wrappers allocates its return value to the proper length, then copies the data from the C++ variable and deletes it.